 following inscription: "This Throne for the Image of Our Father Jesus of

-this parish was paid for by the ladies Doña Piedad and Doña Amalia Angostos
+this parish was paid for by the ladies Ms. Piedad and Ms. Amalia Angostos

 Peña, waitresses of said Image.
-It was built in Murcia by the master carver D.
+It was built in Murcia by the master carver Mr.

 Pedro García Migal year of 1899 and was gilded in Cieza by the neighbor of the

-same D. Ignacio Amoraga Latorre native of Murcia in the year 1900".
+same Mr. Ignacio Amoraga Latorre native of Murcia in the year 1900".
 The

-throne was restored and gilded again in 1999 by the artist from Ciez, Bonifacio
+throne was restored and gilded again in 1999 by the artist from Cieza, Bonifacio

 Pérez Ballesteros, who also carved a set of rod tips for it in 2004.